ouseful-oer/openlearn-molworld/molworld_00_07.md

 The core of a typical three-way catalytic converter consists of a cylindrical grid of thin-walled channels of square cross-section, composed of a ceramic material made from oxides of magnesium, aluminium and silicon (Figure 54).
-The platinum-rhodium catalyst is dispersed over granules of solid aluminium oxide, Al2O3, which have been specially prepared with a high surface area.
+The platinum-rhodium catalyst is dispersed over granules of solid aluminium oxide, Al<sub xmlns:str="http://exslt.org/strings">2</sub>O<sub xmlns:str="http://exslt.org/strings">3</sub>, which have been specially prepared with a high surface area.
 The catalyst-coated granules are mixed with water to form a slurry, and passed through the grid, which is then heated in a furnace.
-The process leaves Al2O3, impregnated with catalyst particles, dispersed on the walls of the channels.
-In passing through the channels, exhaust pollutants traverse pores in the Al2O3 granules, encountering metal catalyst sites where reactions such as that shown in Equation 8.1 occur.
+The process leaves Al<sub xmlns:str="http://exslt.org/strings">2</sub>O<sub xmlns:str="http://exslt.org/strings">3</sub>, impregnated with catalyst particles, dispersed on the walls of the channels.
+In passing through the channels, exhaust pollutants traverse pores in the Al<sub xmlns:str="http://exslt.org/strings">2</sub>O<sub xmlns:str="http://exslt.org/strings">3</sub> granules, encountering metal catalyst sites where reactions such as that shown in Equation 8.1 occur.
 Efficient conversion occurs only if the air-fuel ratio on entry to the converter is right.
-The ratio is controlled mainly by measuring the oxygen with a sensor and then making any necessary adjustments to the air and fuel supply (NO*x* denotes oxides of nitrogen; HC denotes hydrocarbons)
+The ratio is controlled mainly by measuring the oxygen with a sensor and then making any necessary adjustments to the air and fuel supply (NO<sub xmlns:str="http://exslt.org/strings">*x*</sub> denotes oxides of nitrogen; HC denotes hydrocarbons)

 ## 7.4 Equilibrium positions and rates of reaction in this course